 Dermatologic side effects of spironolactone occur in less than 5% of patients, and include rare cases of lichen planus and a lupus-like syndrome.

-Postmarketing dermatologic side effects have included Stevens-Johnson Syndrome, toxic epidermal necrolysis, drug rash with eosinophilia and systemic symptoms (DRESS).
+Postmarketing dermatologic side effects have included pruritus, alopecia, Stevens-Johnson Syndrome, toxic epidermal necrolysis, drug rash with eosinophilia and systemic symptoms (DRESS).

 A 67-year-old woman with hypothyroidism, hypercalcemia, depression, and hypertension developed facial erythema, headaches, tremors, confusion and personality changes associated with a new positive ANA and anti-nRNP, and a skin biopsy consistent with lupus erythematosus while taking hydrochlorothiazide (HCTZ), levothyroxine, and amitriptyline.
 The eruption resolved upon discontinuation of HCTZ, but she later developed a higher ANA titer associated with symptomatic diffuse interstitial pulmonary infiltrates.
 She was successfully treated with corticosteroids.

 In a patient receiving spironolactone, histology of an associated lupoid eruption was consistent with lupus erythematosus, including immune deposits at the dermal-epidermal junction was observed.
 There was a striking absence of serologic signs of lupus, however, and the rash resolved after spironolactone was discontinued.

 The incidence of premature ventricular contractions with HCTZ as measured by 48-hour ambulatory ECG monitoring is the same in both patients with and without left ventricular hypertrophy despite a similar fall in serum potassium concentrations.